-Be a good neighbor by properly donating, selling, recycling, disposing of or otherwise removing your unwanted furniture and other belongings when you move out.
+Please be a good neighbor by properly donating, selling, recycling, disposing of or otherwise removing your unwanted furniture and other belongings when you move out.
 Items that are left outside, even with a “free” sign, are rarely picked up by someone who needs it.
 Instead these items become litter that is hazardous to pedestrians, traffic and wildlife.
-Protect our community and environment by utilizing the resources below when you move.
+Protect our community and environment by using the following resources when you move.

 Recycling and Disposal Services